-As the name implies, shred trucks are designed for on-site shredding.
+As the name implies, mobile shred trucks are designed for on-site shredding.
 When you need or prefer to personally witness shredding, trucks equipped with a heavy-duty shredder can be sent to your location to shred at your curbside.

-What Are Shredding Trucks?
+What Are Mobile Shred Trucks?

 Shredding trucks allow shredding to be done on the go.
 With on-board industrial shredders and high-volume capacities, trucks provide route services and make multiple stops for shredding during a trip.